ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

         $ less /proc/cpuinfo
         ~~~

         This file lists the specifications of each core on your CPU.
-For instance, the first core (called `processor` in the file) on the VM where I'm running the whole Proxmox VE setup is detailed as follows.
+For instance, the first core (called `processor` in the file) on the host where I'm running this guide's whole Proxmox VE setup is detailed as follows:

         ~~~properties
         processor       : 0
         vendor_id       : GenuineIntel
         cpu family      : 6
-        model           : 158
+        model           : 55
-        model name      : Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz
+        model name      : Intel(R) Celeron(R) CPU  J1900  @ 1.99GHz
-        stepping        : 10
+        stepping        : 8
-        microcode       : 0xde
+        microcode       : 0x838
-        cpu MHz         : 2207.998
+        cpu MHz         : 2211.488
-        cache size      : 9216 KB
+        cache size      : 1024 KB
         physical id     : 0
         siblings        : 4
         core id         : 0